TheGP/untidetect-tools/README.md

 # Antidetection ideas

 Browser - use [separately downloaded](https://incolumitas.com/2021/05/20/avoid-puppeteer-and-playwright-for-scraping/) version of Chrome instead of Chromium, and pass it in executablePath in Puppeteer.
 * Screen width/height + Window height/width  - can be emulated by attaching a debugger via Chrome extension, but screen.availHeight and width will be wrong.
-So better change screen size on a  virtual machine.
+So, it is better to change screen size on a  virtual machine.
-* Disable WebRTC when using proxies/mask public ip: https://github.com/puppeteer/puppeteer/issues/6377
+* Disable WebRTC when using proxies/mask public IP: https://github.com/puppeteer/puppeteer/issues/6377
 * Match all proper browser headers in the same order
 * Autocontext api https://habr.com/ru/companies/globalsign/articles/475586/ https://fb-killa.pro/threads/povyshaem-svoju-anonimnost-putem-kontrolja-nad-audiocontext-fingerprint.2759/#post-19349